On this page:

 FSMA amended section 415 of the Federal Food, Drug, and Cosmetics Act (FD&C Act) [21 U.S.C. § 350d], which requires domestic and foreign facilities that manufacture, process, pack or hold food for human or animal consumption in the U.S. to register with FDA.
 The FSMA amendments to section 415 of the FD&C Act are described below.
 These amendments are focused on improving the agency's ability to respond to a food-related emergency quickly and efficiently.

-- Proposed Rule: Amendments to Registration of Food Facilities
+- Final Rule: Amendments to Registration of Food Facilities

 - Compliance Policy Guide: Sec.
 100.250 Food Facility Registration – Human and Animal Food